-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
-Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+Remember, survival rates depend on many factors.
+To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 If the cancer is located only in the breast, the five-year relative survival rate of people with breast cancer is 99%.
-If the cancer has spread to the regional lymph nodes, the five-year survival rate is 84%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 24%.
-About 5% of women have metastatic cancer when they are first diagnosed with breast cancer.
-Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer experience a similar quality of life as before their diagnosis, at least for some period of time.
+If the cancer has spread to the regional lymph nodes, the five-year survival rate is 85%.
+If the cancer has spread to a distant part of the body, the five-year survival rate is 25%.
+For all stages combined, the five-year survival rate for breast cancer is 89%, the 10-year rate is 83%, and the 15-year rate is 78%.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.